RaphaelTetreault/GameCube.GX/README.md

-# GameCube.GX
+# GameCube.Core
-A C# library for reading and writing default GameCube Graphics (GX) formats.
+A C# library for reading and writing generic GameCube formats.